-In 2004, five years after his wife passed away, Chuck Wenger noticed that the sons of business friends he’d made over the years were all of similar age and asking similar questions.
+In 2004, six years after his wife passed away, Chuck Wenger noticed that the sons of business friends he’d made over the years were all of similar age and asking similar questions.
 Questions like who am I?
 What is God’s will for my life?
 What does it mean to be a disciple today?
 Can I really change the world?

 Chuck saw an opportunity to disciple eager young men, and five from around the world were invited to his home in Fort Lauderdale, Florida.
 He’d call the group Band of Brothers in Christ, but saw to it that the organization would operate under the name Joshua One Eight, one of his favorite verses.
 The Band of Brothers in Christ used God’s Word to find answers to the questions and challenges they faced, and left with a life that was changed by the Word.
 After the first program was over, Chuck shared with his pastor that he thought it was a success.
 But God wasn’t done.
 Instead, Chuck’s pastor handed him a list of names for the next year’s program.
 From then on, Chuck determined that if God would provide the men to be discipled, he’d disciple them.
 And disciple them he did.